-I took a tour of the Forsythe south loops which likely similar to the north end .
-What you will find along this fairly flat forest terrain, are small rolling hills, with a few boulders or tree roots.
+I took a tour of the Forsythe south loops which is likely similar to the north end.
+What you will find along this fairly flat forest terrain, are small rolling hills, with a few boulders and rutted tree roots.

 The trails do drain well being sandy, so riding right after a rain would be cool and and gives you a more firm base.
 There are also marshy areas that border much of these woodlots and you will know it when the mosquitoes find you.
 I saw few structures or large jumps, though the trails have plenty of rollers cut out by the dirt bikes.

 Yes the key thing here is, unlike all the other mountain bike riding locations on this site, this one is mainly a motocross and ATV playground.
 Mountain bikes are welcome on their turf, and with that you will find the terrain to be extremely gouged and trashed compared to smoother surfaces we may usually ride as single track.
 The turns the dirt bikes make will be wider so tight switchbacks, gnarly track is not here.
 It’s a faster ride.

 The first thing I noticed while riding here was that a lot of my pedal energy was getting absorbed by this loose soft sand and that requires more effort to ride.
 With the single track tails gouged out into troughs and berms, you need to pay attention to the line your pick. (which you should do anyway ;^)

 Ganaraska Forest would be another area where some of the trail on the west side is carved out by dirt bikes.
 Is this fun stuff …to some yes.

 Most trails flow well, though I did find a few spur trails cut here and there going nowhere.
 On the access roads ATV action has created huge mud pools and you definitely want to go around them because they will swallow you up otherwise.